digma-ai/opentelemetry-instrumentation-digma/README.md

 In order to be able to effectively glean code-object based insights for continuous feedback and map them back in the IDE, Digma inserts additional attribute into the OTEL resource attributes.

-To make it easy to use Digma, we've created this helper package.

 ### Installing the package
 ```bash
 pip install opentelemetry-instrumentation-digma